This article has been updated from the original publishing date to keep the information fresh.

 Here are six ways to keep your company culture strong as your workforce shifts back to an office environment.

 1. Don’t necessarily be the first out of the gate.
-Shadé Akady, VP of People at MeetUp, a company based in Manhattan, reported that they are pumping the brakes on re-opening their offices.
+Shadé Akady, VP of People at MeetUp, a company based in Manhattan, is waiting for other corporations based in the Big Apple to test the waters.
 “Let’s learn from others who have gone first", she says.
 By holding back, and talking to other communications pros about what is working or what is not working for them, you'll be able to avoid making the same mistakes.

 2. Lean on your company culture when making decisions.
 From Vineyard Vines to Mayo Clinic to Mastercard, heads of employee communication report that they are making decisions based on the core values of their company.
-From deciding not to furlough employees when all of retail was laying their staff off, to making decisions based on the “Mastercard Way”, having a strong company value system makes creating policy easy.
+From Vineyard Vines' decision to not to furlough employees when all of retail was laying off their staff, to making decisions based on the “Mastercard Way”, having a strong company value system makes creating policy easy.

-4. Get help from your Human Resources staff.
-Donna Tenanbaum of DGT Communications thinks that the current discussions around racial injustice creates a huge opportunity for HR to assist with communications.
+3. Get help from your Human Resources staff.
+Donna Tenanbaum of DGT Communications thinks that topics such as racial injustice creates a huge opportunity for HR to assist with communications.
 “Companies are stepping up and talking about opportunities around inclusion and diversity right now - we are expanding the agenda.
 [These topics] are not just window dressing.
 Some communications teams are often at a loss how to address these issues.
 HR leaders can provide the bridge and help them to open up the channels.”

 Remember that you’ve pivoted quickly before: